 Leave nothing but footprints

-As you wander through the woods this fall, bring your camera along -- and be on the lookout for these beautiful mature hardwoods - red oak, ironwood, butternut, maple, elm, and basswood.
+As you wander through the woods, bring your camera along -- and be on the lookout for beautiful mature hardwoods, animals, birds and flowers.
 We'll post them on our Web site along with credits - please send in digital format to: email@example.com.

-The Spring Ephemeral Wildflower Walk was in May.
-Spring ephemerals bloom in that brief interval between the soil’s warming and the leafing of the dense tree canopy.
-A trained wildflower specialist helped us distinguish beautiful hidden blooms that often go unnoticed.
+Spring Ephemeral Wildflower Walk Spring ephemerals bloom in that brief interval between the soil’s warming and the leafing of the dense tree canopy.
+Sue Galloway, a trained wildflower specialist, helped us distinguish beautiful hidden blooms that often go unnoticed.

-The Spring Warbler Bird Walk was also in May.
-We brought our binoculars and bird books joining master birders, Bill and Esther Marengo, on Wolsfeld Woods’ annual spring warbler walk.
+Spring Warbler Bird Walk We brought our binoculars and bird books and joined master birders, Bill and Esther Marengo, on Wolsfeld Woods’ annual spring warbler walk.